 In this month’s “Virtual Lecture” Eoin Flanagan, M.D., B.Ch., reviews how to diagnose autoimmune encephalitis, what to watch that may suggest a different diagnosis, discuss neural autoantibodies interpretation and putting test results into clinical context.

 Education on this topic decreases misdiagnosis and the possibility of misinterpreting the comments provided by the reporting laboratories.

 Ed Garber spent months in physical and neurological decline while a cohort of care providers and specialists searched for the root cause of his symptoms.
 That search for answers ended after testing by Mayo Clinic Laboratories gave them the confirmatory diagnosis they needed.

 Divyanshu (Div) Dubey, M.B.B.S., describes Mayo Clinic Laboratories' new diagnostic test for CIDP, or chronic inflammatory demyelinating polyneuropathy.
 The new test detects two antibodies — NF155 and CNTN1 — to enhance diagnosis and guide treatment decisions.
 Often misdiagnosed, CIDP is treatable if detected early.

-PACE/State of CA/State of FL - In this month’s “Virtual Lecture,” John Mills, Ph.D., provides information related to work that has been done in Mayo Clinic’s neuroimmunology laboratory which has played a central role in driving the field of autoimmune neurology.
+PACE/State of FL - In this month’s “Virtual Lecture,” John Mills, Ph.D., provides information related to work that has been done in Mayo Clinic’s neuroimmunology laboratory which has played a central role in driving the field of autoimmune neurology.
 Over time it has driven an increase in testing volume, a number of different testing platforms, testing complexity, and a constant influx of novel laboratory-developed tests.